 - Olive Oil;

-Simply roast the parsnips and garlic together until they are nice and caramelized on the edges, and then pop them into a high-speed blender with the other ingredients until super smooth and creamy.
+Simply chop and roast the parsnips and garlic on a baking sheet together until they are golden brown, and then pop them into a high-speed blender or a food processor with the other ingredients until super smooth and creamy.

-Can Parsnip Puree Be Made Ahead of Time?
+Can This Parsnip Puree Recipe Be Made Ahead of Time?

-Once the parsnip puree has been made, allow it to cool before transferring to an airtight container and storing it in the fridge for up to 3 days.
+Once the parsnip puree has been made, allow it to cool completely before transferring to an airtight container and storing it in the fridge for up to 3 days.

-When it comes to mealtime simply transfer the puree to a saucepan, add a splash of broth to loosen things up, heat through and serve.
+When it comes to mealtime simply transfer the puree to a medium saucepan, add a splash of broth to loosen things up, heat through, and serve.